 Determination will be done by using a test strip method.
 You will compare the different results, you will also see if the water meets a future stringent guideline that may be implemented by Health Canada (5 micrograms arsenic/L).
 Arsenic in the form of arsenate is very similar to phosphate, an essential nutrient in the human body, and is incorporated into many compounds causing many different diseases including cancer.
 This is the reason why Health Canada’s guideline ten years ago was, 50 micrograms/L, was decreased to 25 micrograms/L and then to 10 micrograms/L with a possible future decrease to 5 micrograms/L.

-- Add reagent #1 to both bottles, cap securely and shake vigorously with bottle upright for 15 seconds.
+2) Add one reagent #1 packet to each bottle, cap securely and shake vigorously with bottle upright for 15 seconds.

-- Uncap the reaction bottles, add reagent #2 to both bottles, cap securely and shake vigorously with bottle upright for 15 seconds.
+3) Uncap the reaction bottles, add one reagent #2 packet to each bottle, cap securely and shake vigorously with bottle upright for 15 seconds.

-- Uncap the reaction bottles and add reagent #3 to both reaction bottles, cap securely with the yellow cap and shake vigorously with bottle upright for 15 seconds.
+6) Uncap the reaction bottles and add one reagent #3 packet to each reaction bottle, cap securely with the yellow cap and shake vigorously with bottle upright for 15 seconds.

 *PLEASE NOTE: The scale on the arsenic colour chart to match the test strips to, is measured in milligrams/L (mg/L).
 Therefore, the proposed CGLS is 5 micrograms/L (ug/L) which is equal to 0.005 miligrams/L (mg/L) on the colour chart.
 Therefore, the test strips should be close to the 0.005 mg/L colour in order to meet the proposed arsenic CGLS of 5 ug/L.